 Video games really are helping developers and researchers to understand AI, and progress it.
 I’m fascinated to see where this can go and how else video games can help with emerging technologies.

 Do you think video games benefit AI?
 How else do you think they can help?
-I’d love to hear your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here.